-They condense or crystallise the essence of what the client is saying and feeling.
+Summarising is a counselling skill used to condense, or crystallise, the main points of what the client is saying and feeling.

 The summary 'sums up' the main themes that are emerging.

-- To clarify emotions for both the helper/counsellor and the client.
+- Clarifying emotions for both the helper/counsellor and the client.

-- To review the work done so far, and to take stock.
+- Reviewing the work done so far, and to take stock.

-- To bring a session to a close, by drawing together the main threads of the discussion.
+- Bringing a session to a close, by drawing together the main threads of the discussion.

-- To start the process of focusing and prioritising 'scattered' thoughts and feelings
+- Starting the process of focusing and prioritising 'scattered' thoughts and feelings